postmanlabs/labs-docs/v6/postman_for_publishers/postman_templates/api_template_guidelines.md

 #### 2. Introduction

 Provide a proper introduction to your collection.
-Your collection may not find adoption without necessary information about your collection details.
-Providing this information gives important information about your collection and a sense of direction to the user.
+Your collection may not find adoption without necessary information about the collection details.
+These details provide a sense of direction to the user.
 The above screen illustrates an example of a good introduction.

 #### 3. Steps to quickly get started

-Provide useful information about your collection and other prerequisites to jump-start your users to use the collection.
-Talk about the APIs used and how to authenticate, if necessary.
+Provide useful information about your collection and other prerequisites to jump-start your users to using the collection.
+Talk about the APIs used and how to authenticate them, if necessary.
 If you've used environments, then talk about them in detail.
 The following screen illustrates a very good example of a quick-start.

 [![quick start](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Templates2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Network-Templates2.png)